Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Preliminaries

 Add Laplace noise to protect privacy,

 and node $v$ is split if $\hat{b}(v) > \theta$.
-Full algorithmic details and exact noise calibration can be found in Appendix~\ref{app:privtree}.
-The choice of $\delta$ is determined by the desired privacy level, while $\theta$ is a tunable hyperparameter.
+A full algorithm and exact noise calibration can be found in Appendix~\ref{app:privtree}.
+The choice of $\tau$ is determined by the desired privacy level, while $\theta$ is a tunable hyperparameter.
 As discussed in \cite{Zhang2016PrivTreeAD}, the negative bias helps ensure that setting the threshold to $\theta = 0$ typically results in sufficiently large point counts in each node.

 In our implementation, the root node corresponds to the initial bin.
-We pass in a non-sensitive $d$-dimensional region represented as the Cartesian product $\Pi_{i=1}^d (L_i, U_i)$, where $L_i$ and $U_i$ denote the lower and upper bounds of the $i$-th feature, respectively.
+We pass in a non-sensitive $d$-dimensional region represented as the Cartesian product $\Pi_{i=1}^d (L_i, U_i)$, where $L_i$ and $U_i$ denote the lower and upper bounds of the $i$-th covariate, respectively.
 Each node is recursively split along its widest dimension.
 We use the resulting leaf nodes (final bins) in our algorithm design in Section~\ref{sec:meth}.
 Since PrivTree satisfies $\epsilon$-DP and our method adopts $\mu$-GDP, we leverage Proposition~\ref{prop:conversions}~(ii) to convert the privacy guarantees.